What Is a Hospital Lien?

 What Does a Hospital Lien Do?

 Accidents can result in injuries, some of which require emergency treatment.
 For example, if you were in a car accident, you may receive medical treatment from a hospital.
-Another party was at fault for the accident, and you may pursue a lawsuit against them.
+Another party was at fault for the accident, and you may seek legal action against them with a Birmingham car accident attorney.
 After heading home and completing recovery, you open an envelope from the hospital.
 It contains your bill, as well as a document labeled as a lien.

 Hospital liens are only valid in emergency situations and can also only apply to treatment given in a set time around the accident.
 Their purpose is for hospitals to recover any costs of treatment and receive their payment before any other party involved.
 Only hospitals and other emergency care services have the right to file a lien.
 If you receive treatment at more than one hospital due to your accident, the lien can apply to all of them.